rfadeev/unity-forge-anim-callbacks/README.md

 * `AddClipStartCallback` - to add callback for start of animation clip.
 * `AddClipEndCallback` - to add callback for end of animation clip.
 * `AddClipCallback` - to add callback for given timeline position of animation clip.
+* `RemoveClipStartCallback` - to remove callback for start of animation clip.
+* `RemoveClipEndCallback` - to remove callback for end of animation clip.
+* `RemoveClipCallback` - to remove callback for given timeline position of animation clip.

 Several callbacks can be added at the same position of animation clip timeline.
 Callbacks are called in order they were added.
+Note that if using anonymous functions, you need to store delegate instance for correct removal of callback via `RemoveClip*` methods.

 ### Animator
 For Animator's animation clip callbacks layer index and clip name are required to add callback.
-To add callback at given timeline position, position parameter representing time in seconds from clip start, is required.
+To add callback at given timeline position, position parameter representing time in seconds from clip start is required.
 ```csharp
 var animator = GetComponent<Animator>();
 var layerIndex = 0;